Emergency Dentist — Frisco, TX

-Why Choose Plush Dentistry for Emergency Dentistry?
+Why Choose PLUSH Dentistry for Emergency Dental Care?

-- Personalized Care for Each Unique Smile
+- #2 Personalized Care for Each Unique Smile

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

 Our dentists have successfully treated many kinds of emergencies, from those caused by poor oral hygiene and infections to sudden injuries and trauma.
 Each situation is different; when you get in touch with our dental office, describe your symptoms as completely and clearly as you can so that we can start working on a suitable plan.
 While you’re waiting for the appointment time, you can use the following tips to keep yourself comfortable.
 (We can give you additional advice over the phone if needed.)

 When treating a dental emergency, there is no one right answer; each treatment plan needs to be tailor-made based on your needs and the nature of the injury or infection at hand.
 As such, we’ll only give you an estimate of the final cost once we’ve thoroughly examined your mouth and considered all your options.
 Rest assured that our priority at Plush Dentistry will always be stopping your pain and saving your smile.